 Fool Doctors Through Acting

-As is implied by doctors’ worry about missing signs of substance abuse, people seeking controlled medications stand a greater chance in telemedicine of fooling doctors through acting.
+As is implied by doctors’ worry about missing signs of substance use disorder, people seeking controlled medications stand a greater chance in telemedicine of fooling doctors through acting.

 Acting injured is one of the signs of opioid drug-seeking behavior.
 When a person comes into an office for an in-person visit, it is easier to observe flaws in the “act.”